Toonami

-Toonami initially premiered as a weekday afternoon block on Cartoon Network in 1997.
-It ran in this format until 2004, when it transitioned to a Saturday evening schedule.
-The block aired until its initial closure in 2008.
-During its original run (1997–2008), Toonami primarily targeted older children and adolescents aged 7–18.
-It became known for showcasing action-oriented programming, particularly Japanese anime, which gained widespread popularity with American audiences.
-The block was distinguished by its space-themed aesthetic, anime music videos, drum-and-bass-influenced soundtrack, and its robot host, T.O.M. (short for Toonami Operations Module).

-On May 26, 2012, Toonami was relaunched as a late night block on Adult Swim.
+Toonami was launched on March 17, 1997, by Cartoon Network as a weekday afternoon block targeting children and teens, debuting with the series ThunderCats, Voltron, and The Real Adventures of Jonny Quest; it soon incorporated anime such as Dragon Ball Z and Sailor Moon.
+The block is distinguished by a science fiction-themed presentation featuring an animated host navigating a spaceship.
+The block's format includes interstital segments with the host delivering intros, video game reviews, and music videos amid the programming.
+Toonami was initially hosted by Space Ghost Coast to Coast character Moltar (voiced by C. Martin Croker), and later by the robot T.O.M. (voiced by Sonny Strait and Steve Blum).

+After transitioning to a Saturday night block in 2004, Toonami was discontinued on September 20, 2008, due to low ratings.
+It briefly returned as an April Fools' Day prank on April 1, 2012, before being revived on May 26, 2012, as a late-night block on Adult Swim.
 This iteration rebranded Adult Swim's Saturday night action block (originally inherited from Toonami's Midnight Run block), which primarily features anime deemed too mature for daytime programming.
 On May 31, 2024, a new Friday afternoon block called Toonami Rewind debuted.
-It aired from 5:00 p.m. to 7:00 p.m.
+It aired from 5:00 to 7:00 p.m.
 ET/PT and showcased classic anime series.
 Toonami Rewind complemented Checkered Past, a Monday–Thursday block featuring older Cartoon Network series.
 Toonami Rewind ceased broadcasting on December 27, 2024.